-This is a running list of Montreal restaurants that permanently closed in spring 2022.
-Did we miss something?
+This is a running list of Montreal restaurants that recently closed.
+Did we miss one?
 Send us a tip at firstname.lastname@example.org.

 Pataterie Chez Philippe

-This essential Centre-Sud casse-croûte — and authority on Michigan hot-dogs, stacked sandwiches, and all things poutine — held its last day of service May 11, cutting its final days even shorter than initially planned.
-On April 28, owners posted to Facebook announcing the restaurant’s closure, saying that “all good things must come to an end.”
-That end was set for May 13, but broken restaurant equipment hastened the closure.
+This essential Centre-Sud casse-croûte — and authority on Michigan hot dogs, stacked sandwiches, and all things poutine — held its last day of service on May 11, cutting its final days even shorter than initially planned.
+On April 28, the owners posted to Facebook announcing the restaurant’s closure, saying that “all good things must come to an end.”
+That end was set for May 13, but some broken restaurant equipment hastened the closure.
 The family-run operation opened on Atateken Street (then Amherst) in 1962, serving $0.20 steamés — “$0.05 more than elsewhere because the sausage was bigger,” according to its website.
-Owner and granddaughter to Pataterie Chez Philippe founder Mélanie Hachez tells Urbania she’ll miss all the the laughter behind the counter and seeing her regular customers, but is looking forward to spending time with her family in a different context.
+Owner and granddaughter to Pataterie Chez Philippe’s founder, Mélanie Hachez, tells Urbania she’ll miss all the laughter behind the counter and seeing her regular customers but is looking forward to spending more time with her family in a different context.

-After months on hiatus, noteworthy Mile-Ex restaurant and proponent of terroir-driven cuisine Manitoba has confirmed that it will not be reopening.
-Owners Frédéric Fortin, Elisabeth Cardin, and Simon Cantin shared the news in a statement posted to social media on May 11, thanking staff and patrons for a memorable eight years.
-But now, they note, it’s time they “go play in the forest, where we feel our best.”
+After months on hiatus, notable Mile-Ex restaurant and proponent of terroir-driven cuisine Manitoba has confirmed that it will not be reopening.
+Owners Frédéric Fortin, Elisabeth Cardin, and Simon Cantin shared the news in a statement posted on May 11.
+They thanked staff and patrons for a memorable eight years and said it was time they “go play in the forest, where we feel our best.”

 Little Burgundy’s cozy Acadian seafood spot Le Fricot called it quits on April 10 — a decision prompted by inflation.
 Read more here.